Fill your restaurant with a mouth-watering Christmas menu

 Be inspired by current food trends but also by family recipes.
 Be sure to have two alternative main courses, a gluten-free recipe and a vegetarian option to please all your customers.
 Nevertheless, don’t overlook the traditional recipes that make the Christmas meal so special and are enjoyed year after year with the same pleasure.
 In France, variations on a theme of foie gras and a Yule log are always a big success, in Italy, faithful to the tradition of the Vigilia, a meal offering a selection of seafood will be a big hit, and in the Netherlands, speculaas with cinnamon will always be popular sweet treats at Christmas.…

 Offer an all-inclusive package (e.g. a five-course menu: appetizer, first course, main dish, cheese, dessert) with a wine-food pairing suggestion to enhance the meal and facilitate extra sales.
 Think about offering a Christmas brunch in your restaurant which would be very popular with families and couples, particularly if they’re passing through your neighborhood on their vacation.
+For more inspiration, click here for Christmas holiday brunch recipe ideas.

 Be sure to offer a business ‘Christmas lunch’ menu for the companies in your neighborhood.
 Many of them will be looking for good restaurants to reward their staff during the Christmas holiday period.
 During the month of December, remember to offer a festive fixed-price menu particularly suited to groups, with a good quality ingredients/price ratio, that can be reserved for lunch and/or dinner depending on your clientele, maybe with a prepayment option or specific conditions to avoid last-minute cancellations.